Skip to content

 “Proceeds from Broker and Barter Exchange Transactions”

 This form reports income from the sale of stocks, bonds, and other securities.It tracks gains and losses from investment transactions.You sold some stocks last year and made a profit of $1,500.
-Your brokerage firm sends you a 1099-B. This form details your transactions, helping you report your capital gains or losses accurately.
+Your brokerage firm sends you a 1099-B. With this form, you can report your capital gains or losses accurately.

 1099-S